-It was quite a challenge to find a good balance of sugar to resist the humidity and to keep the crispness.
+It was quite a challenge to find a good sugar balance to resist the humidity and keep the crispness.

 Any final message for our readers?

 We must be responsible consumers.
-It is important to know where is the chocolate coming from and how was it made.
+It is important to know where the chocolate came from and how it was made.